Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 | Owner A                 | None                    | Owner A                                |
 | Owner A                 | Owner B                 | Owner B                                |

-In previous table, when an object is added to a parent one (or scope), the ownership will either be the one from the parent or the one from the scoped object.

-This should be an explicit will of the owner of the object.
+When an object is added to a parent (or scope), the ownership will either be from the parent or from the scoped object.
+It is the explicit will of the owner of the object.

 Sample for sharing only environment with team1 and team2: